Orthopaedic Clai

 Medication errors can occur both inside and outside the orthopaedic operating theatre.
 A paper produced by The Royal College of Surgeons outlines how anaesthetists working in orthopaedic surgery settings have made errors that resulted in successful litigation.
 In total for the study period, nearly £500,000 was awarded to patients due to medication errors committed by the anaesthetist, including one example where pure alcohol was injected in a nerve block procedure, instead of local anaesthetic.
 The authors also described how two cases of wrong-side nerve block resulted in compensation paid to the patients.
 In another case, when an anaesthetist shaved and prepared the wrong leg for knee arthroscopy, the patient was awarded £8,300 in compensation.

-Orthopaedic negligence compensation
+Orthopaedic negligence claims

-At Osbornes Law we are acting for several clients who have suffered medical negligence caused by inappropriate screw length in corrective bone surgery which has led to pain and suffering, damage to nerve during orthopaedic surgery, incorrect surgical procedure which has led to long term disability of the foot and mobility problems.
+At Osbornes Law we are acting for several clients who have suffered medical negligence caused by inappropriate screw length in corrective bone surgery which has led to pain and suffering, damage to nerve during orthopaedic surgery, incorrect surgical procedure which has led to long-term disability of the foot and mobility problems.

 If you think that you may have suffered due to orthopaedic negligence, contact our specialist team of medical negligence solicitors for a free confidential discussion.
 In order to prove negligence, there must have been a duty of care that was breached, and an injury or harm resulted as a consequence.
 Our team of specialists will advise you whether or not you have a viable claim for compensation and we will support you through the process.